 Heidi enjoys working with children and adults.
 She also has a particular interest in child anxiety and young children with challenging behaviour.
 Through sessions involving parents and children, Heidi aims to enhance the positive bond within the family unit.
 Heidi works with adults experiencing anxiety, depression and stress.
 She tailors clinical treatment to her clients by engaging in a collaborative framework to work towards treatment goals.
 Heidi is warm, empathic and passionate about helping her clients improve their quality of life.

 Heidi combines her research expertise to her psychological practice.
-She is an Adjunct Fellow in the Department of Psychology, Macquarie University.
 She is an associate member of the Centre for Emotional Health, Macquarie University.
 She has lectured in Developmental Psychology at the Australian College of Applied Psychology (ACAP).
 Heidi has published about family relationships and media violence in Journals such as Social Development, the International Journal of Behavioral Development, and the Journal of Experimental Social Psychology.
 She has also published in The Wiley Handbook of Violence and Aggression.
-Heidi is a Member of the Australian Clinical Psychology Association (ACPA) and the Anxiety Practitioner's Network (APN).
+Heidi is a Member of the Australian Clinical Psychology Association (ACPA), and the Anxiety Practitioner's Network (APN).
 She is an associate member of the MCR at Oriel College, The University of Oxford.